PKGeorgiev/Delphi-JsonToDelphiClass/README.md

 Delphi-JsonToDelphiClass
 ========================

-## This is a fork of Petar Georgiev original work  ##

-Fixes & Features: 22th November 2020
+## Fixes & Features: 22th November 2020 ##
 * Fixed Bug in Demo generator - It wasn't allways valid code
 * Added support for non object arrays.
 They are now mapped into at TList
-* Stopred the generastor from generating surplus classes.
+* Stopped the generator from generating surplus classes.
 * Added a settings dialog and settings class
 * New feature: Properties in PascalCase